gnolang/gno/docs/how-to-guides/deploy.md

 ### Using Gno Playground

-You can write, test, and deploy packages and realms using Gno Playground.
-To start using the Playground, you can check out XYZ.

 For this example, we'll use the **Counter** realm.
 Access the sample code via [this Playground link](https://play.gno.land/p/iUWTha99D1J).